hsuanhao/Machine_Learning/README.md

 In this repository, I mainly put reports for data analysis I have done by using different statistical models and algorithms in machine learning or deep learning.
 I wrote my own codes in MATLAB/Octave and Python to finish these jobs.

+I also use useful libraries in Python, such as NumPy (for vectorization calculation), Pandas (for data manipulation and analysis), SciPy (for scientific computing), Matplotlib (for plotting), and sckit-learn (for machine learning).
+Besides, PySpark is for parallel computing in distributed file system for big data.

 ## Supervised Learning
 1. [Prediction profits for a food truck](https://github.com/hsuanhao/Machine_Learning/blob/master/prediction_profits_food_truck.ipynb) (linear regression)
 2. [Prediction of housing price](https://github.com/hsuanhao/Machine_Learning/blob/master/prediction_housing_price.ipynb) (linear regresion)